 A cultural fit refers to how well the candidates’ beliefs and behavior systems are congruent with organizational culture.
 Candidates that are culture fits are more likely to stay with you longer and to perform better than candidates do not share your company values.
 Hiring for culture is therefore incredibly important as it reduces the employee turnover rate while also increasing the general productivity of the company.

 Even though cultural fit is generally seen as an important factor in hiring, many organizations seem to struggle to assess their applicants on it.
 This has to do with the fact that cultural fit is hard to measure objectively and there are no standardized metrics available for it.
 Assessing for it is 100% based on human judgment.
 Job interviews are the most common settings where you can evaluate your candidates on it.

-6 Questions to assess for cultural fit
+6 fun interview questions to assess for cultural fit

 To determine the culture fit of your candidates it’s important that you ask the right questions during job interviews.
 For many recruiters, this is also the only opportunity to actually meet their candidates in person so it is essential to make the most out of it.
-Here are some of Recruitee’s favorite job interview questions for culture:
+Here are some of Recruitee’s favorite fun interview questions for culture:

 What attributes do you look for in a company when applying for a position?

 Asking for specific attributes that job applicants are looking for in a company is a great way to get to know what the candidates are like and whether their values align with the values of the company.
 Even though this question is similar to “why did you apply here?” it is much more effective.
 The last question often leads to candidates giving generic or cheesy answers while this question is more specific and requires the candidate to think about specific company attributes.

 The answer to this question gives you valuable insights into the personality of the candidates and whether they would be a good fit for the company.
 As you can easily link the attributes desired by the candidates to your company, assessing the cultural fit of candidates also becomes simple.